spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

  | Storage (per request)        | 10 GiB            | 2 GiB           |

 3. Review the settings and deploy the cluster group.
-The Palette host cluster group is all set to host the PVC.
+The Palette host cluster group is all set to host the Palette Virtual Cluster.

 ### Manage your Cluster Group